 The opening cello phrase combines all three contours but in a particularly explicit manner.
 First it rises, then it falls, and finally it remains temporarily rooted to the lowest note.
 The bass voice begins similarly, rising, and then truncating the first phrase with a falling octave.
 It seems obvious that Bach has taken the two dominating directional ideas from the text, uplifting the humble and hurling the mighty down, and woven them together in order to form the precise shapings of his strong melodic lines.

 Not forgetting, of course, the insertion of the insistent repeated note motive derived from, and consequently reminding us of, the chorale.

 Bach's manipulation of these aspects of melodic direction becomes even more fascinating when we look at the movement section by section.
 In the first, the predominate direction of the soloist's scale figures is falling thus mirroring a hurling downwards.
 But on the singer's second main entry (bar 23) the text refers to the 'lifting up' of the humble and from this point the predominate scalic direction is rising.
 Additional images come with the setting of the words bloss und leer----empty and vacant (bars 33-5).
 The vocal bars are, for a moment, empty of rapid movement as the singer simply articulates three notes within a bar.
 This is immediately followed by a tortuous chromatic line painting the word Hungrigen----hungry----(bars 36-7).

 Of course it is not essential to be consciously aware of all this in order to be carried away by the music, although many would argue that it still affects us at our deepest levels.
-It raises, again, the question: what would Bach have expected his congregations to notice and what was so subtle, albeit still a vital part of the fabric of the music, that it could only be recognised by God alone?
-In one sense it doesn't matter.
+It raises, again, the question: what would Bach have expected his congregations to notice and what was so subtle, albeit still a vital part of the fabric of the music, that it could only be recognised by God?
+In one sense, of course, it doesn't matter.